bitshifter/mathbench-rs/README.md

 ### Operation benchmarks

-* `matrix benches` - performs common matrix operations such as transpose, inverse, determinant and multiply
+* `matrix benches` - performs common matrix operations such as transpose, inverse, determinant and multiply.
-* `quaternion benches` - perform common quaternion operations
+* `quaternion benches` - perform common quaternion operations.
-* `transform 2d & 3d benches` - bench special purpose 2D and 3D transform types
+* `transform 2d & 3d benches` - bench special purpose 2D and 3D transform types.
+  These can be compared to 3x3 and 4x4 matrix benches to some extent.
-* `transformations benches` - performs affine transformations on vectors - uses the best available type for the job, either matrix or transform types depending on the library
+* `transformations benches` - performs affine transformations on vectors - uses the best available type for the job, either matrix or transform types depending on the library.
-* `vector benches` - perform common vector operations
+* `vector benches` - perform common vector operations.

 ### Workload benchmarks